aptituz/puppet-postfix/README.md

 ## Limitations

 This module has been tested and is used primarily on Debian-based systems.
-Other systems are supported but cannot be guaranted.
+Other systems are supported but cannot be guaranteed.

 ## Development